nknish/space/README.md

 The goal of this page is to educate young people about the solar system and get them excited about space and science.

-Some planetary data was sourced from NASA, and the rest was calculated by us
+Some planetary data was sourced from NASA, and the rest was calculated by us.

-Images were used from WikiMedia and Vecteezy
+Images were used from WikiMedia and Vecteezy.

-Fun facts were sourced from Wikipedia, BBC, NASA, and NatGeo
+Fun facts were sourced from Wikipedia, BBC, NASA, and NatGeo.